artsandmetaphysics/goodlifeodyssey/documents/the-future-of-art.md

 As a child, I was interested in painting.
 There was a time when my parents arranged for me to visit an elderly painter from our church.
 Visits began with her offering a strawberry soda, after which she would teach me to paint landscapes.
 I continued painting during high school but rarely have since.

-Outside of my found memories painting as a child, and many visits to art museums, most of what I know about art is from *The Story of Art* by E. H. Gombrich.
+Outside of my fond memories painting as a child, and many visits to art museums, most of what I know about art is from *The Story of Art* by E. H. Gombrich.
 The book opens with the following quote:

 > There really is no such thing as Art.
 There are only artists.